lgomezm/popular-movies/README.md

 # popular-movies
-Udacity's Android Nanodegree first project
+Udacity's Android Nanodegree first project.

+This product uses the TMDb API but is not endorsed or certified by TMDb.